TDCOSMO XXVI: Uniform lens modeling of eight doubly imaged quasars: Lens Modeling Procedure

 \textit{Extended Source Light - }For all systems, the quasar host galaxy was modeled with a single elliptical S\'ersic profile.
 For J2325-5229, we additionally included a shapelets component \citep{birrer:2015} for the source in the IR band to improve the fit to the system’s complex arc structure in the image plane.
 The shapelets basis, composed of 2D Gauss-Hermite polynomials, allows localized arc features to be captured more accurately than with a Sérsic profile alone.
 We adopted a maximum polynomial order of $\mathrm{n_{max}=5}$, corresponding to

 shapelet coefficients, which provided sufficient flexibility to reproduce the arc morphology in the IR data.

-\textit{PSF Treatment - }The quasar images are modeled as point sources using a PSF reconstructed band-by-band with STARRED \citep{millon:2024}, which jointly deconvolves a set of stars extracted from the stacked science image.
-These stars were selected based upon their isolation in the frame and overall symmetry.
-STARRED separates the scene into point source and extended components, and reconstructs a common PSF by fitting all stars simultaneously.
-The algorithm uses sparsity-promoting regularization in a wavelet basis and exploits the different sub-pixel centroids of the stars to refine the PSF estimate.
-To mitigate pixelization biases in the convolution, the final PSF is supersampled by a factor of three.
-Due to no additional stars in the frame, the PSFs for the UVIS bands of J1001+5027 were developed using the two quasar images plus one isolated star.
+\textit{PSF Treatment - } The quasar images are modeled as point sources using a PSF reconstructed independently in each imaging band with STARRED \citep{millon:2024}.
+For each band, several isolated stars were selected from the stacked science image.
+STARRED jointly fits all stellar cutouts with a common PSF model while simultaneously optimizing the centroid and flux of each star.
+The differing sub-pixel centroids of the stars provide additional information about the PSF on scales smaller than the detector pixel, while a sparsity-promoting regularization in a wavelet basis suppresses noise and stabilizes the reconstruction.
+The resulting PSF is reconstructed on a grid supersampled by a factor of three, reducing pixelization biases when convolving the modeled image with the PSF during the lens modeling process.
+Because no additional stars were available in the field of view of J1001+5027, the UVIS PSFs for this system were reconstructed using the two quasar images together with one isolated field star.
+On average, six stars were used to reconstruct the PSF for each system in each imaging band.